tomgxz/Kraken/REPORT.md

   <img alt="A section added to the editor" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/6.2_draganddrop_addsection_addedsection.png?raw=true" width=500/>

-  The `sectionEventListener` function goes through each section and adds an `onclick` event, which will clear all selected sections and set the current one as selected.
-It will also display the section action buttons, once they have been implemented.
+  The `sectionEventListener` function goes through each section and adds an `onclick` event, clearing all selected sections and setting the current one as selected.
+It will also display the section action buttons once they have been implemented.

   ```js
   function sectionEventListeners() {